simrankaurbadan/RAG_AI_assistant/README.md

 # RAG_AI_assistant
 Developed an AI-powered customer support assistant that enhances responses using a foundational LLM and retrieval-augmented generation (RAG).
+Uses chromab for creating vector database, Openai and LLama as embedding and response generation models.

 # Objective
 To develop an AI-powered customer support assistant that enhances responses using a foundational LLM and retrieval-augmented generation (RAG).